-Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD) is a chronic pain condition that is thought to be triggered after an injury or trauma to a limb.
-It is believed the damage from an injury has caused a secondary problem that is creating a malfunction of the peripheral and central nervous systems.
+Complex Regional Pain Syndrome (CRPS - medical abbreviation) or Reflex Sympathetic Dystrophy (RSD) is a chronic pain condition that is thought to be triggered after an injury or trauma to a limb.
+It is believed the damage from an injury causes a secondary problem that creates a malfunction of the peripheral and central nervous systems.

 Complex regional pain syndrome with CRPS symptoms and causes

 The musculoskeletal symptoms are often severe pain, inflammation, and skin sensitivity.
 Because the patient may avoid using the affected limb due to pain, additional changes in the bones, joints, and muscles of the affected limb may occur, worsening the outcome.